a-r-d/youtube-link-to-id/README.md

 ## Tests

 This module has a test suite.
-Test it with mocha:
+Mocha installs as a dev dependency so you can run it as an npm script:

 ```
-npm install -g mocha
-mocha test
+npm run test
 ```

+## Changelog:

+#### 7/2/2016 - v1.0.2
+ - Merged pr to fix this bug: [only one id is returned](https://github.com/a-r-d/youtube-link-to-id/issues/1)